Magnetism in Gemstones

 Chrome Tourmaline (1.57ct, Inert, SI <0)

-Lower concentrations of vanadium and chromium result in lighter green colors.
-The two unusual green Tourmalines shown below were sold as Chrome Tourmalines, although neither one shows typical chrome- green color.
+Lower concentrations of vanadium and chromium can result in atypical light green colors in Chrome Tourmaline.
+The two unusual green Tourmalines shown below were sold as Chrome Tourmalines, although neither one shows typical dark chrome-green color.
 The reaction under a Chelsea filter is faint pink, and there is no LWUV fluorescence, confirming that the light green color is due primarily to low concentrations of vanadium rather than chromium.

 Chrome Tourmaline (14.10ct, Inert, SI >0)